Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_collaboration/tb_zts_collaboration.md

 Duration: 3

 ### Overview
-We have now determined that Hurricane level winds were probably at play for the days with zero sales that our Financial Analysts brought to our attention.
+We have determined that hurricane-level winds were likely the reason for the days with zero sales that our financial analysts brought to our attention.

 Let's now make these sort of research available to anyone in our organization by deploying an Analytics view that all Tasty Bytes employees can access.